 According to Brophy, one of the biggest mistakes she’s seen district managers make is when they “push out planograms, sales quotas, and marketing materials without having back and forth conversations with store managers to discuss strategy and execution.”

-Eliminate one-way communication
+Effective communication Eliminates one-way communication

 There’s a lot of value in telling people how to run a store — especially when it comes to executing brand guidelines and safety measures.
 Just make sure to do it in a way that doesn’t alienate your team.
 Instead, you want employees to feel that they’re being heard.
 (As mentioned above, failing to listen is detrimental to manager-employee relationships and the business as a whole.)